Quebec’s daily COVID-19 tally rises again, with 205 new cases reported

 READ MORE: Coronavirus: Quebec counts 175 new cases and two deaths

+Premier François Legault told reporters Friday that while the situation was under control, people should still exercise caution, especially over the Labour Day long weekend.

+“I am asking you not to let your guard down,” Legault said.

-Public health officials say hospitalizations went up by eight cases in the last 24 hours, for a total of 102.
+Meanwhile, public health officials said Sunday that hospitalizations went up by eight cases in the last 24 hours, for a total of 102.

-Of those, 18 people are in intensive care, an increase of one from the previous day.
+Of those, 18 people were in intensive care, an increase of one from the previous day.

 Comments